-If you are seeing another provider and would like to transfer into care, please scroll down for some additional steps below.
+If you would like to transfer into care from another health care provider, please scroll down for some additional steps below.

 1. Ensure that care at The Midwife Center is right for you

-More than 80% of women are low-risk for complications for pregnancy and birth, so most women are good candidates for midwifery and birth center care.
-Midwifery and birth center care is best for healthy individuals who are ready to take an active role in their health care.
-We ask that you work with The Midwife Center staff to keep healthy and low-risk for the entire pregnancy and birth by:
+More than 80% of individuals are low-risk for complications for pregnancy and birth, so most people are good candidates for midwifery and birth center care.
+We ask that you take an active role in your care by working with The Midwife Center staff to keep healthy and low risk for your entire pregnancy and birth by:

 - Attending all appointments